bhaskarachalla/VAE_Fine_tuning/README.md

 ## Overview

 This repository provides a comprehensive implementation of a Variational Autoencoder (VAE) for image generation and fine-tuning on custom datasets.
-The primary goal is to demonstrate the process of adapting a pre-trained VAE model to generate high-quality images based on user-defined parameters.
+The primary goal is to demonstrate the process of adapting a pre-trained VAE model to generate images based on user-defined parameters.

 ## Table of Contents